xchwarze/ha-samsungtv-custom/README.md

 # Additional Features:

 * Ability to send keys using a native Home Assistant service
+* Ability to send chained key commands using a native Home Assistant service
+* Supports Assistant commands (Google Home, should work with Alexa too, but untested)
+* Extended volume control
 * Ability to customize source list at media player dropdown list
 * Migrate SamsungCtl to SamsungTvWs